mohammefarhan/Employee-retention-prediction/README.md

 3️⃣ Train the model (optional) python train_xgboost.py

-4️⃣ Run the Streamlit app
+4️⃣ Run the web app
 streamlit run app.py

-📌 Use Cases
+📈 Use Cases

-HR analytics and workforce planning
+HR analytics & workforce planning

-Early identification of attrition risk
+Employee churn risk identification

-Data-driven employee retention strategies
+Data-driven retention strategies

-Academic and portfolio demonstration project
+Portfolio / academic ML project

-📄 Key Takeaway
+🏁 Key Takeaway

-This project demonstrates a complete end-to-end machine learning workflow — from data preprocessing and model tuning to deployment in a user-friendly web application.
+This project demonstrates how machine learning can be applied end-to-end to solve a real business problem — from data preprocessing and model tuning to deployment in an interactive web application.

 👤 Author

 Farhan
-Machine Learning & Data Science Enthusiast
+Machine Learning & Data Science